 This post includes affiliate links, meaning, at no cost to you, I will earn commission if you click through and make a purchase.
-For the link to my replicated Arbonne site, you can visit my affiliations + discounts tab.
+You can visit my replicated Arbonne site at samanthamilburn.arbonne.com.

 this is likely the easiest way to get your fruits and veggies in without particularly realizing it (at least it is for me).
 I’ll usually add 3-5 handfuls of fruit, with a scoop of arbonne greens balance (a blend of greens, yellows, reds, blues, and omega-3’s so you get another full serving in just one scoop!) and a scoop of arbonne protein mix (since it’s vegan and made with pea + cranberry proteins, you get both a protein and nutrient boost!) plus they’re easy to throw together and take on the go!